 Aligned Standard: Grade 8 Expressions and Equations - 8.EE.B.6

 - Slope of Lines Step-by-Step Lesson- Use the triangle method to find the slope of the line.
 This seems like too much work, but it does give you a definitive answer.

-- Write an equation for the graphed line and find the slope using
+- Guided Lesson - Write an equation for the graphed line and find the slope using the triangle method.

 - Matching Worksheet - We have line-a-polooza.
 Tell us the slope or equation of the lines.

 - Answer Keys - These are for all the unlocked materials above.